olafur-palsson/olafur-palsson/README.md

 being able to read documentation but there are other factors that play into it.
 I heard somebody on the internet say that a few hours of trial and error can save whole minutes of reading docs.

 With that small joke I'll leave you.

-Visit [olafur.net](olafur.net) if you're interested in my outdated portfolio page, otherwise feel free to contact me in case of some questions.
+Visit [olafur.net](olafur.net) if you're interested in my outdated portfolio.
+Visit [my StackOverflow](https://stackoverflow.com/users/9225733/caveman) for my SO profile.
+Visit [my Medium blog](https://olafur-palsson.medium.com/) to see a couple of articles I've written as a hobby.

 Thanks for visiting.\
 olafur-palsson